MakerCorn/nbedr/docs/WIKI_DOCUMENTATION.md

 ### Automated Publication

-The wiki is automatically updated when:
+The wiki is updated in these controlled scenarios:

-1. **Main Branch Pushes**: Documentation changes on the main branch trigger wiki updates
+1. **Manual Triggers**: You can manually trigger wiki updates via GitHub Actions workflow dispatch
-2. **Releases**: Each release updates the wiki with version-specific information
+2. **Post-Release**: After successful completion of the release workflow
-3. **Manual Triggers**: You can manually trigger wiki updates via GitHub Actions
+3. **No Automatic Pushes**: Wiki is NOT updated on every code push to maintain clean CI pipelines

 ### Change Detection